apoorvaanand1998/apoorvaanand1998.github.io/_posts/2017-12-12-Intro_to_ML_Ng-1.md

 ![Squared error cost function](https://i.stack.imgur.com/O752N.png "Squared error cost function")

-We can measure the accuracy of our hypothesis function by using a cost function.
-This takes an average difference (actually a fancier version of an average) of all the results of the hypothesis with inputs from x's and the actual output y's.
+**We measure the accuracy of our hypothesis function by using a cost function.** This takes an average difference (actually a fancier version of an average) of all the results of the hypothesis with inputs from x's and the actual output y's.